 Personally, I wouldn’t add anything else to this dish as the apples are perfect as they are.
 However, if you’re looking to add something then I would certainly look at a paleo friendly custard or something creamy & light.

-If you want to see how this recipe is done, then be sure to check out the video above.
+If you want to see how this recipe is done, then be sure to check out the video below.
 Alternatively, you can find the full written recipe right below.

 Paleo Baked Apples Recipe